-1. When did the Environment Protection Authority Victoria (EPA) first attend the site of the illegal waste dump near Kaniva?
+1. When did the Environment Protection Authority Victoria (EPA) first attend the site of the illegal waste dump south of Kaniva?

-The EPA first attended the site in July 2018, after it was referred by the police.
+EPA has been investigating this site since July 2018, after it was referred by the police.

 2. What have you found at the site?

-The site is a large rural property, 1400 acre in size, and is located approximately 15 kilometres south of Kaniva on the Kaniva-Edenhope Road, within the municipality of West Wimmera Shire Council.
+The site is a large rural property, 1400 acre in size.
+It is located approximately 15 kilometres south of Kaniva near Lemon Springs, on the Kaniva-Edenhope Road, within the municipality of West Wimmera Shire Council.

-Using its precautionary powers, the EPA has conducted multiple inspections of the site, including a first ever use by an Australian regulator of Ground Penetrating Radar (GPR) using drones.
+Using its precautionary powers, EPA has conducted multiple inspections of the site, including a first ever use by an Australian regulator of GPR using drones.
 The inspections to date have located 20 underground dump sites.

 3. What type of waste have you found illegally dumped at the site?